Bears get No. 1 pick after Texans rally for win at Indy - WHIZ News

 Even with all that misery, the Bears were headed for the No. 2 selection before Lovie Smith coached Houston to a wild 32-31 victory at Indianapolis.
 Davis Mills passed for three touchdowns as the Texans (3-13-1) rallied for their second win in three games.

+It was Smith’s last game with Houston.
+He was fired by the Texans on Sunday night.

-“We wanted to leave the season with a good taste in our mouth and to do it that way where you have to scratch and claw, we’ve lost a few games right at the end, overtime and all of that,” Smith said.
+“We wanted to leave the season with a good taste in our mouth and to do it that way where you have to scratch and claw, we’ve lost a few games right at the end, overtime and all of that,” Smith said right after the win.
 “So it was good to see those guys kind of finish this one.”

 The 64-year-old Smith coached the Bears from 2004-12, going 81-63 and making the playoffs three times, including a loss in the Super Bowl.
 It was Smith’s first stint as a head coach in the NFL.